-To learn more about how health centers have made a difference in communities across the nation, visit NACHC’s special 50th anniversary site.
+To learn more about how health centers have made a difference in communities across the nation, see NACHC’s special 50th anniversary publication.

 Also visit CHroniCles, a special project dedicated to the unique and living history of the community health center movement.
 The site showcases contributed narratives, photos, data and other materials, celebrates the distinctive history of the health center movement and honors the significant role community health centers fulfill in the lives of millions across the country.